-The student must sign up for S&L Lab to gain proficiency in the skill.
+The student must sign up for Skills and Remediation to gain proficiency in the skill.
 Remediation of the skill must be completed within 2 weeks from the introduction of the skill.
-The student will have three opportunities to repeat the skill to achieve competency.
-If the student fails to attend skills and remediation lab sessions, does not achieve competency after three attempts at the completion of a skill, or does not complete all competencies or evaluations, the student will not successfully pass that course.
+The student will have the opportunity to repeat the skill until competency is achieved and will receive a 75% for this proficiency evaluation.
+If the student fails to attend skills and remediation lab sessions, does not achieve competency after three attempts at completing a skill, or does not complete all competencies or evaluations, the student will not successfully pass that course.

-READMISSION, REPEATING AND AUDITING DENTAL ASSISTING COURSES
+WITHDRAWAL, READMISSION AND REPEATING DENTAL HYGIENE COURSES

-Students must successfully complete all didactic, preclinical, laboratory, and clinical courses with a 75% average or higher in each course and 80% average or higher in DEA 0801C.
-Failure of a course or failure to maintain the appropriate average in all the dental assisting courses will necessitate a student being dismissed from the Program.
-Students who are having academic problems are to contact their instructor as soon as possible to make an appointment for academic counseling.
+Students must successfully complete all didactic, preclinical, laboratory, and DEH 1800L and DEH 1802L clinical courses with a 75% average or higher in each course; and an 80% average or higher in DEH 2804L and DEH 2806L.
+Failure of a course or failure to maintain the passing average in all the dental hygiene courses will necessitate a student being dismissed from the Program.
+Students who are having academic problems are to contact their instructor as soon as possible to make an appointment for academic courseling.